nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 `pip install <somepackage>`

-## STEP 2: Installing Database Drivers
+## Step 2: Installing Database Drivers

 (By default, SQLAlchemy will support SQLite3 with no additional drivers; however, an additional database driver that uses the standard Python DBAPI (PEP-249) specification is needed to connect to other databases.
 These DBAPIs provide the basis for the dialect each database server speaks and often enable the unique features seen in different database servers and versions.)[1]

 [cx_Oracle](https://docs.sqlalchemy.org/en/14/dialects/oracle.html#module-sqlalchemy.dialects.oracle.cx_oracle) is one dialect(DBAPI) option available which adds support for the Oracle database.
 All you have to do is go to the cx_Oracle [official webpage](https://oracle.github.io/python-cx_Oracle/) download and install the proper driver according to your operational system.

-## STEP3: Test Your Database Connection Credentials Before Start Coding
+## Step 3: Test Your Database Connection Credentials Before Start Coding

 Make sure you have all the necessary information to connect to your database.
 A connection string provides information about: